dimi901/NIST-Risk-Assessment/README.md

 # NIST Risk Assessment

+***Disclaimer: This project was a hypothetical exercise and not an official risk assessment conducted for or on behalf of Morgan Stanley.
+It was created as part of my learning journey to apply cybersecurity risk management principles in a real-world context.***

 ## Objective

 I completed a Risk Assessment Report for Morgan Stanley as part of a practical assignment, where I gained hands-on experience in identifying, analyzing, and mitigating cybersecurity risks.
 For this project, I evaluated risks such as phishing attacks, ransomware threats, and third-party vendor breaches, using the NIST SP 800-30 framework to guide the assessment.
 I developed actionable mitigation strategies, including advanced email filtering, endpoint protection, and multi-factor authentication (MFA), and created detailed action plans for implementation.
 This project enhanced my ability to conduct comprehensive risk assessments and apply cybersecurity best practices in a real-world financial services context.